-By Eduardo Coll – Santex’ Operations Director
+By Eduardo Coll – Santex Operations Director

-Another example that shows the importance of the cultural gap is communication: Software development is a communication-intensive industry, especially during the requirements stage which is relied on to remove uncertainty from the process.
+Another example that shows the importance of the cultural gap is communication.
+Software development is a communication-intensive industry, especially during the requirements stage which is relied on to remove uncertainty from the process.
 Because of language barriers, many times conversations lose effectiveness and critical information is missed.
-When addressed incorrectly, the problems encountered during this phase can create further delays which impact on the project schedule.
+When addressed incorrectly, the problems encountered during this phase can create further delays which have an impact on the project schedule.

 The above mentioned facts prove the importance not only of cultural compatibility but also of cultural adaptability.
-In order to be successful on this global trend, companies need to develop culturally intelligence, which is a form of organizational capacity in functioning effectively in culturally diverse situations.
+In order to be successful on this global trend, companies need to develop cultural intelligence, which is a form of organizational capacity in functioning effectively in culturally diverse situations.
 Today, firms can no longer choose their outsourcing providers and destinations only from a cost-effective perspective; other criteria should be introduced to a company’s outsourcing strategy.